redyaung/jarvs/README.md

 *Note: Adding new instructions to the processor doesn't end at the assembler.
 You will also* *need to configure the processor to handle the instruction.*

+## Issues
+- Forwarding logic still needs to be added for branch and `jalr` instructions.
+This means there needs to be at least 2 intervening instructions between calculation of a result and the usage of the result (register) in a branch or `jalr` instruction.
+- Currently, the assembler is lacking support for
+    1. labels (`END_LOOP:`) - hardcode offsets in branch instructions for now
+    2. comments (`#`)
+    3. alternate numerical formats for immediates (hexadecimal, octals, binary)